rgeorgia/morris_code/README.md

 - Use speaker to "do" the sound

 **Sentence mode:**

-- -s
-- Type a sentence.
+- Type a sentence or a word.
 Enter causes morris code print out.
 - Prints two lines.
 Top line is the message, second line is morris code
 - Each word is lined up with corresponding code
 - End of line is CR/LF

-**Word mode:**
-- -w
-- Type a word then "enter"
-- Prints two lines.
-Top line is the word, second line is morris code
-- Each character is lined up with corresponding code

 **Character mode:**
 - -c